On Detroit’s East Side, One Entrepreneur is Hoping to Open the City’s Only Black-Owned Grocery Store

 “We need to care about feeding people first,” he said.
 “Food isn’t just a business, it’s a right and a service, and we gotta start caring about what we’re putting in our stomachs.
 It’s a care business and we need to care more.”

 Wright’s is an important initiative at a moment when Detroit is rocking again.
-The city is experiencing a period of increased investment and urban development, but some residents argue that more needs to be done to create equity for all entrepreneurs.
-They say people who are building businesses in neighborhoods beyond downtown into neighborhoods that have yet to feel the impact of increasing investment dollars moving into the city.
+The city is experiencing a period of increased investment and urban development, but some residents argue that more needs to be done to create equity for all entrepreneurs, particularly those who target development in neighborhoods beyond downtown Detroit that have yet to feel the impact of increasing investment dollars moving into the city.

 “Detroit is a vast city and there has been a lot of investment coming in recent years” said Arabo.
 “It’s important that small businesses serving all neighborhoods can flourish, not just the entrepreneurs in neighborhoods that happen to be doing better than others.”